News

 Recently, we conducted a vital Black Cockatoo hollow survey with the the expert assistance of Adam Peck, previous Black-Cockatoo Project Coordinator at Birdlife Australia, focusing on conservation efforts, especially in light of the upcoming prescribed burns in Autumn.

-Microhabitat Moments: Julimar’s water – a lifeline for the Swan-Avon
+Microhabitat moments: Julimar’s water – a lifeline for the Swan-Avon

 The watercourses within the Julimar State Forest and their immediate surrounds are vital micro-habitat environments, fostering an increased diversity of fungi, flora, and fauna.